Gambling to survive 動画

 Most of the time other teams suspected the onside kicks were coming, but seemed unaware of how to play them.
 Our brazenness seemed to have caused a kind of paralysis.
 I can only remember seeing one adjustment by an opposing team.
 We’d just scored a touchdown and were preparing for an obvious second on side attempt when inexplicably the opposing team’s coach ordered his whole team to the area just in front of their bench where the previous onside attempt had sailed out of bounds.
 They left 50% of the field uncovered.

-Our high success rate with deceptive plays was probably due cultural differences in how the game is played in Japan.
-The rules of engagement are somewhat different.
-I remember officiating a scrimmage and the team on defense asked the other team's offense if they where going to "gamble" on fourth down.
+Our high success rate with deceptive plays was probably due to cultural differences in how the game is played in Japan.
+The rules of engagement are somewhat different here.
+I remember officiating a scrimmage one day and the team on defense asked the other team's offense if they where going to "gamble" on fourth down.
 The offensive team said "yes" so the defense huddled and prepared.
-Apparently, in Japan football is a gentleman's sport.
+Apparently, in Japan, football is a gentleman's sport.

 .